Welcome to the Department of Biology

 The biology major offers the option of program concentrations for students interested in cell and molecular biology and biotechnology; integrative biology (including pre-med, pre-veterinary and pre-dental programs; and ecology and behavioral biology.
 Students may also customize their own concentration by grouping any five upper-level classes of their choosing.

 - Ecology and Behavioral Biology

-- Small classes, especially in labs and upper level courses where students really get to know their professors in their multiple roles as teachers, research mentors, academic advisors and as people
+- Small classes, especially in labs and upper-level courses, where students get to know their professors in their multiple roles as teachers, research mentors, academic advisers and as people.

 - Opportunities for experiential learning that provide students with real-world application of knowledge and skills obtained from course work and to develop new knowledge bases and skill sets in the life sciences.

 - High quality curricular and co-curricular options including the HHMI SEA PHAGES global research consortium integrated into the freshman and sophomore labs; directed study/research; internships; global field studies; the marine studies consortium; study abroad; summer research; and a campus chapter of Sigma Xi.